 Have you been asked to work from home?
-Or perhaps your child’s school is cancelled or you’re practicing social distancing… or (and hopefully this isn’t the case) your family has been asked to self-isolate?
+Or perhaps you’re doing school at home or you’re practicing social distancing… or (and hopefully this isn’t the case) your family has been asked to self-isolate?

 Or, maybe it’s nothing at all to do with this current state of affairs… you just happen to be stuck at home and you’re looking for ways to encourage more outdoor time for your kids?

 Whatever the reason, below you’ll find a list of various ways you can still be active, connecting with nature, and making the most of your time at home.